All $2$-transitive groups have the EKR-module property: Background

 (where $A(\Gamma_G)$ is the adjacency matrix of $\Gamma_G$).

+In his classic book Burnside showed \cite[\S134, Theorem IX]{Bu} that a 2-transitive group has a unique minimal normal subgroup.
+If this minimal normal subgroup is regular, then it is elementary abelian, and otherwise it is a non-abelian, primitive simple group (see also \cite[Theorem~$4.1$B]{DM}).
+We use this fact to divide the 2-transitive groups into two cases.
 In the next section we will prove Theorem~\ref{thm:main} for 2-transitive groups in which the minimal normal subgroup is abelian.
-Section~\ref{sec:almostsimple} we will prove the result for the groups in which the minimal normal subgroup is not abelian.
+Section~\ref{sec:almostsimple} we will prove the result for the groups in which the minimal normal subgroup is not abelian; here we will need to use the classification of the almost simple $2$-transitive groups.
 We will consider when $\Gamma_G$ is connected in Section~\ref{sec:connected}.
 Section~\ref{sec:subgroups} considers when the maximum intersecting sets are groups or cosets of groups.
 In Section~\ref{sec:consequences} we show that Theorem~\ref{thm:main} gives information about the structure of the maximum intersecting sets.
 Finally we discuss some questions for further investigation in Section~\ref{sec:conc}.